Scoliosis: Bracing

-Indications for bracing: people who are still growing who present with Cobb angles less than 20° should be closely monitored.
-People who are still growing who present with Cobb angles of 20 to 29° should be braced according to the risk of progression by considering age, Cobb angle increase over a six-month period, Risser sign, and clinical presentation.
-People who are still growing who present with Cobb angles greater than 30° should be braced.
-However, these are guidelines and not every person will fit into this table.
+Indications for bracing: People who are still growing and who present with Cobb angles less than 20° should be closely monitored.
+People who are still growing and present with Cobb angles of 20 to 29° should be braced according to the risk of progression by considering age, Cobb angle increase over a six-month period, Risser sign, and clinical presentation.
+People who are still growing and present with Cobb angles greater than 30° should be braced.
+However, these are guidelines, and not every person will fit into this table.

 For example, a person who is still growing with a 17° Cobb angle and significant thoracic rotation or flatback could be considered for nighttime bracing.
 On the opposite end of the growth spectrum, a 29° Cobb angle and a Risser sign three or four might not need to be braced because the potential for progression is reduced.
 The Scoliosis Research Society's recommendations for bracing include curves progressing to larger than 25°, curves presenting between 30 and 45°, Risser sign 0, 1, or 2 (an X-ray measurement of a pelvic growth area), and less than six months from the onset of menses in girls.

-Scoliosis braces are usually comfortable, especially when well designed and well fitted, also after the 7- to 10-day break-in period.
-A well fitted and functioning scoliosis brace provides comfort when it is supporting the deformity and redirecting the body into a more corrected and normal physiological position.

 Evidence supports that bracing prevents worsening of disease, but whether it changes quality of life, appearance, or back pain is unclear.

 Surgery

-Surgery is usually recommended by orthopedists for curves with a high likelihood of progression (i.e., greater than 45 to 50° of magnitude), curves that would be cosmetically unacceptable as an adult, curves in people with spina bifida and cerebral palsy that interfere with sitting and care, and curves that affect physiological functions such as breathing.
+Surgery is usually recommended by orthopedists for curves with a high likelihood of progression (i.e., greater than 45–50° of magnitude), curves that would be cosmetically unacceptable as an adult, curves in people with spina bifida and cerebral palsy that interfere with sitting and care, and curves that affect physiological functions such as breathing.

-Surgery is indicated by the Society on Scoliosis Orthopaedic and Rehabilitation Treatment (SOSORT) at 45 to 50° and by the Scoliosis Research Society (SRS) at a Cobb angle of 45°.
-SOSORT uses the 45 to 50° threshold as a result of the well-documented, plus or minus 5° measurement error that can occur while measuring Cobb angles.
+Surgery is indicated by the Society on Scoliosis Orthopaedic and Rehabilitation Treatment (SOSORT) at 45–50° and by the Scoliosis Research Society (SRS) at a Cobb angle of 45°.
+SOSORT uses the 45–50° threshold as a result of the well-documented, plus or minus 5° measurement error that can occur while measuring Cobb angles.

-Surgeons who are specialized in spine surgery perform surgery for scoliosis.
+Surgeons who specialize in spine surgery perform surgery for scoliosis.
 To completely straighten a scoliotic spine is usually impossible, but for the most part, significant corrections are achieved.

 The two main types of surgery are: